iTwin/platform-api-documentation/apis/overview/lifecycle.md

 ## API Versions

-All APIs are versioned and the version number is embedded in the **Accept** header as shown below.
+Our team versions all APIs and embeds the version number in the **Accept** header as shown below.

 ```HTTP
 GET https://api.bentley.com/users/me HTTP/1.1